hendriau/Summix/README.md

 # load the data
 data("ancestryData")

-# Estimate 5 reference ancestry proportion values for the gnomAD African/African American group
+# Estimate 5 reference group proportion values for the gnomAD African/African American group
-# using a starting guess of .2 for each ancestry proportion.
+# using a starting guess of .2 for each estimated proportion.
 summix(data = ancestryData,
     reference=c("reference_AF_afr",
         "reference_AF_eas",